Issoufou Dayo

-Issoufou Sellsavon Dayo (born 6 August 1991) is a Burkinabé professional footballer who plays as a centre-back for RS Berkane and the Burkina Faso national team.
-Issoufou Dayo featured in the AFCON 2021 third place game against Cameroon.
+Issoufou Sellsavon Dayo (born 6 August 1991) is a Burkinabé professional footballer who plays as a centre-back for Umm Salal and the Burkina Faso national team.
+Issoufou Dayo featured in the AFCON 2021 third place match against Cameroon.

 Club career

 Dayo played for RC Bobo Dioulasso and Étoile Filante de Ouagadougou in Benin, then for AS Vita Club in Congo DR, before joining RS Berkane in Morocco.
 On 25 October 2020, he scored the winning goal for RS Berkane in a 1–0 victory over Egyptian club Pyramids FC in the 2020 CAF Confederation Cup Final.

 International career

 In January 2014, coach Brama Traore, invited him to be a part of the Burkina Faso squad for the 2014 African Nations Championship.
 The team was eliminated in the group stages after losing to Uganda and Zimbabwe and then drawing with Morocco.

 He was part of the squad in the 2017 Africa Cup of Nations which is his first African cup.
 In the team's first game he scored a 75th-minute equalizer to gain a point for his nation.
 This is to date his only goal for his country.